neelamkoshiya/aws-sagemaker-labs/README.md

 # Sentiment Analysis using Sagemaker with Tensorflow
-AWS sagemaker examples

 This lab helps with sentiment analysis with tensorflow on AWS Sagemaker.

-Breif description about the lab:
+## Breif description about the lab:
 Sentiment Analysis with TensorFlow
 A Convolutional Neural Net (CNN) is sometimes used in text classification tasks such as sentiment analysis.
 We'll use a CNN built with TensorFlow to perform sentiment analysis in Amazon SageMaker on the IMDB dataset, which consists of movie reviews labeled as having positive or negative sentiment.
 Three aspects of Amazon SageMaker will be demonstrated: